Is Weed Legal in Puerto Rico?

 Once completed, patients are entered into a database with the Department of Health and are only permitted to purchase from their nearest storefront dispensary.

 Regulation 8766 governs consumption location, which is limited to private homes or private places where owners authorize the consumption of medical cannabis.
 According to marijuana laws in Puerto Rico, smoking weed is illegal, but the following forms of consumption are allowed:

 - Transdermal patches

 - Vaporization of cannabis flower or concentrate

 - Any other means that the Department of Health authorizes

 Qualifying Conditions and Authorized Medical Providers

-A full list of qualifying conditions can be found on the DS main registration page.
+A full list of qualifying conditions to legally purchase cannabis in Puerto Rico can be found on the Department of Health’s main registration page.

 - Alzheimer’s disease